Hives: Diagnosis and treatment

-If you have chronic hives, your dermatologist may prescribe an antihistamine.
-You should take this medicine every day to prevent hives from forming.
+Antihistamines are also prescribed to treat chronic (lasting longer than 6 weeks) hives.
+When prescribed for chronic hives, you take this medicine every day to prevent hives from forming.
 There are many antihistamines on the market.
 Some make you drowsy, and some do not.
-No one antihistamine works for everyone.
-Your dermatologist may combine an antihistamine with other medicines to control the hives.

-Other medicines that are prescribed to treat hives include:
+Medicines that dermatologists prescribe to treat hives include:

 - Other medicines that fight inflammation (redness and swelling).

 Ask your dermatologist about possible side effects (health problems that can result from the medicines).

 For some cases of hives or angioedema (a condition similar to hives, but the swelling occurs deeper in the skin), you may need an injection of epinephrine (shot of adrenaline).